5 Tax Mistakes Made by Rich People

 This transaction netted a $13,316 loss.
 Richard had capital gains on other investments of at least $10,316, so he could offset the loss against the gain and pay zero capital gains taxes on the $10,316 profit.
 The additional $3,000 loss could be used to reduce his ordinary income.

-Saving tax on his $10,316 gain with a tax-loss harvesting strategy saved him $5,158 in potential tax payments because he is in a 50 percent marginal tax bracket for federal, state and local taxes.
+Saving tax on his $10,316 gain with a tax-loss harvesting strategy saved him $3,817 in potential tax payments because he is in a 37% marginal tax bracket for federal, state and local taxes.

 Some people are rich, retired and have all the money they need.
-As a result, they might forget that at age 70 ½, they need to take the required minimum distribution from their IRA — whether or not they actually need the money.
+As a result, they might forget that at age 72, they need to take the required minimum distribution from their IRA — whether or not they actually need the money .

-Tom Walsh, a certified financial planner with the Palisades Hudson Financial Group who is based in Atlanta, has seen people make this mistake, and they have paid dearly.
+Tom Walsh, a certified financial planner with the Palisades Hudson Financial Group has seen people make this mistake, and they have paid dearly.

-The law requires you to begin withdrawals from your 401k, IRA, Simple IRA, SEP IRA or other retirement plan account when you reach age 70 ½.
-This does not apply to a Roth IRA.
+The law requires you to begin withdrawals from your 401k, IRA, Simple IRA, SEP IRA or other retirement plan account when you reach age 72.
+This does not apply to a Roth IRA (which does not require withdrawals until after the owner’s death).

-There is a formula to determine the minimum amount that must be withdrawn every year, beginning at age 70 ½ and every year thereafter until the account is depleted.
-If you miss the deadline or do not withdraw enough, you will pay dearly — a 50 percent tax on the amount not withdrawn.
+There is a formula to determine the minimum amount that must be withdrawn every year, beginning at age 72 and every year thereafter until the account is depleted.
+If you miss the deadline or do not withdraw enough, you will owe a whopping 50% excise tax on the amount not withdrawn.

-5. Attempting to Avoid Probate and Multiplying Your Tax Bill
+5. Attempting To Avoid Probate and Multiplying the Tax Bill

 Mom and Dad are getting on in years when the family lawyer suggests a clever strategy to get their home out of their estate in order to avoid probate.
 It seems like a brilliant idea — sell the house to Jack and Jill, their children, for $1.
 Next, change the title to reflect the children’s ownership.
 That way, the house will never go through probate at the last surviving parent’s death.

-However, this is a potentially monumental tax mistake that could cost the children tens of thousands of dollars in tax bills, said Dave Du Val, vice president of tax services and customer advocacy of TaxAudit.com in Citrus Heights, Calif.
+However, this is a potentially monumental tax mistake that could cost the children tens of thousands of dollars in tax bills, said Dave Du Val, vice president/chief customer advocacy officer at TaxAudit.com.

 There are quite a few reasons to avoid this strategy.
 Among them is the fact that when the child’s name goes on the deed, she or he is considered to have bought the house at the parent’s price.